Why should you trust the information on this web page?

 If you want to volunteer to help seniors, be prepared to:

-Don't let this bureaucracy discourage you; the elderly are a vulnerable population and must be kept safe!
+Don't let any bureaucracy discourage you; the elderly are a vulnerable population and must be kept safe!
+That's why there are such rules.

 You can volunteer through a senior center, where you go onsite at the center; through a nonprofit that serves seniors in their own homes or at a center; or independently, on your own, just to be nice, but remember that DIY volunteering can incur liability risks (what will you do if you are accused of harming an elderly neighbor you have been trying to help, for instance?).